apache/iceberg/docs/aws.md

 | client.assume-role.session-name   | null                                     | An optional [session name](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html#ck_rolesessionname)  |
 By using this client factory, an STS client is initialized with the default credential and region to assume the specified role.
 The Glue, S3 and DynamoDB clients are then initialized with the assume-role credential and region to access resources.
-For example, you can add the following setting to your Spark config file to use this client factory:
+For example, you can configure your Spark with the following setting to use this client factory:
 ```shell
 spark.sql.catalog.my_catalog.client.factory=org.apache.iceberg.aws.AssumeRoleAwsClientFactory
 spark.sql.catalog.my_catalog.client.assume-role.arn=arn:aws:iam::123456789:role/myRoleToAssume